 How long does it take for heroin to leave your system?

-Heroin’s half life is 30 minutes, that means half the dose is gone from most of the system in that time and should be lost in the urine.
+Heroin’s half-life is 30 minutes, which means half the dose is gone from most of the system in that time and should be lost in the urine.
 The rest of the test can be detectable for up to 7 hours, and it is largely undetectable in the body after 7 days.
 Traces may remain in the hair for up to 3 months.
 In long-term users, some heroin can remain in fatty tissues for longer periods of time.

 - Anhedonia, lack of ability to feel pleasure

 - Autonomic dysfunction, nervous system out of whack